Articles , Glossary

 Strategies and Principles of UX Design for E-Commerce

-Strategies and Principles of UX Design for E-Commerce The articles providing general insights on design for e-commerce websites and mobile applications in business, UX and UI perspectives: tips and strategies to consider.Quite a long time ago known British author and scholar Thomas Gray stated: “Commerce changes the fate and genius of nations.”
-For the last decade, commerce has got hundreds of new ways to reach the customer, especially with the leap of innovation in technology and its growing role in everyday life.
-More and more buyers are turning to the experience of shopping online, more and more sellers start new channels and methods responding to this trend.
-And this is the sphere in which the design of positive user experience directly moves the stakeholders to profits.
+Quite a long time ago, the British author and scholar Thomas Gray stated: “Commerce changes the fate and genius of nations.”
+Over the last decade, commerce has seen hundreds of new ways to reach customers, driven by technological innovation and its growing role in everyday life.
+More and more buyers are prioritizing the online shopping experience, and more and more sellers are launching new channels and methods in response to this trend.
+And this is the sphere in which the design of a positive user experience directly moves the stakeholders to profits.
 Today we are talking about UX design for e-commerce.

 What is E-Commerce?

 The last decade witnessed booming e-commerce development.
 Today it provides opportunities for not only e-trade both from businesses to buyers but also online auctions and user-to-user sales platforms.
-E-commerce systems and activities today include presenting and booking a wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing, and many other things which customers are using more and more often on the everyday basis.
+E-commerce systems and activities today include presenting and booking a wide range of services, e-banking, commercial operations with e-money and e-wallets, diverse forms of e-marketing, and many other things which customers are using more and more often on an everyday basis.

 The role of design for e-commerce

 «If you do build a great experience, customers tell each other about that.
-Word of mouth is very powerful» says CEO of Amazon Jeff Bezos, and it’s hard to argue.
-Obviously, the success of e-commerce activity depends on several factors among which:
+Word of mouth is very powerful,» says CEO of Amazon Jeff Bezos, and it’s hard to argue.
+Obviously, the success of e-commerce activity depends on several factors, among which:

-— the quality of the product or service offered
+• the quality of the product or service offered

-— the quality of the content presenting the offer to customers
+• the quality of the content presenting the offer to customers

-— the quality of design for the electronic platform — website and/or mobile application — via which the sales are going to be delivered.
+• the quality of design for the electronic platform — website and/or mobile application — via which the sales are going to be delivered.

 Designing an e-commerce website or mobile app, designers should definitely consider the following aspects:

-- operational simplicity
+• operational simplicity

-- strong branding
+• strong branding

-- security of users’ data
+• security of users’ data

-- effective use of visual elements
+• effective use of visual elements

-- clear data presentation via menus, catalogs, etc.
+• clear data presentation via menus, catalogs, etc.

-- user’s ability to leave feedback about goods and services
+• user’s ability to leave feedback about goods and services

-- easily available general and contact information about the business providing goods or services
+• easily available general and contact information about the business providing goods or services

-- design that supports the offer not overshadowing it.
+• design that supports the offer not overshadowing it.

 Business Perspective: Branding and Promotion

-Websites and mobile applications for e-commerce are (well, should be) always the products created within a particular business scheme.
+Websites and mobile e-commerce applications are (well, should be) always the products created within a particular business scheme.
 It means they are part of a certain business plan with the specific goals in mind and the planned ways to achieve them.
 Therefore, design for this sort of product definitely starts much before the first real line appears on the paper or screen.
 There are several important issues that should be considered and agreed upon before the actual design starts.
 Among them we would mention the following:

-– USP of the product.
+USP of the product.
 It’s essential to set which benefit (or set of benefits) will differ this website or application from the others and make it the core value presented via design.

-– defined target audience.
+defined target audience.
 In e-commerce, it’s important to set who your buyers are from the initial stage of the project.
 Knowing their age and culture, potential problems and wishes, the level of tech literacy, and trust in the idea of online shopping, the social circles influencing them and aspects forming their habits, designers can be more precise searching for the shortest way to a successful purchase.

-– positioning, tone, and voice of the brand.
+positioning, tone, and voice of the brand.
 How would you describe your brand?
 Is it friendly?
 Fun or serious?
 Mass or luxury?
 Easily available or exclusive?
 Does it communicate to potential buyers in formal, informal or semi-formal style?
 Does it open much or mostly keeps reserved silence creating the mystery around the offered goods?
 These questions may seem far from business which has to be all about finance, profits, points of sales, and other stuff of that kind.
 Still, these issues present the number of features which will set the future brand image.
 And the design is somehow going to be its face, outfit, and make-up.

-– marketing and sales channels.
+marketing and sales channels.
 No doubt, it’s hard to immediately set all the channels for selling and promoting the future product; however, effective business planning means thinking over the core of them from the start.
 It will enable the design team to track and support the consistent experience of both getting to the product and actually interacting with it.
 Even more, designers take an active part in setting and strengthening marketing and sales via a variety of means from branded items, landing pages, and product videos to exclusive photos, posters and banners attracting customers to the platform where they actually can buy.

 – type of business relations.
 Type of business relations based on target customers deeply influences the core aspects of UX design.
 Set from the start whether it’s B2C, B2B or B2C to create proper layout and predict possible user behavior.

-– typical environment of use.
+typical environment of use.
 Designers need to know when, where and in which conditions users will typically use the website or app: these factors have a considerable impact on the decisions about layout, color scheme, typography, transitions and interactions, which all need to have the global objective to make the process of shopping easy, quick and enjoyable.

 UX perspective

 Talking about e-commerce, it’s vital to understand that selling the goods once via the website or mobile application is the minimal program of action.
 What stakeholders of the business really aim at is having this user buying via their website or app again and again.
 User retention is the direct condition of growing profits.
 And we have to admit that this aspect makes the e-commerce sphere highly attractive to designers.
-The objective which should be achieved is clear and simple: people have to reach the e-commerce platform and buy items offered on it.
+The objective that should be achieved is clear and simple: people have to reach the e-commerce platform and buy items offered on it.

 Make no mistake, positive user experience is the key thing for user retention.
 In the case of e-commerce, the four key aspects of UX are quite clear:

-- utility lies in the nature of the product: it helps users to choose and buy things and services they need.
+• utility lies in the nature of the product: it helps users to choose and buy things and services they need.

-- usability has to make the customer journey clear and easy, without unnecessary clicks, time lost on loading overloaded pages or inconvenient menu, the frustration of not getting feedback from the system, etc.
+• usability has to make the customer journey clear and easy, without unnecessary clicks, time lost on loading overloaded pages or inconvenient menu, the frustration of not getting feedback from the system, etc.

-- accessibility has to bring up design that can be used by different categories of users, for example, people with disabilities (dyslexic, color-blind, etc.) or low level of tech literacy.
+• accessibility has to bring up design that can be used by different categories of users, for example, people with disabilities (dyslexic, color-blind, etc.) or low level of tech literacy.

-- desirability means that the app will get the look and feel which will make the experience enjoyable and users will wish to get back again.
+• desirability means that the app will get the look and feel which will make the experience enjoyable and users will wish to get back again.

 Intuitive navigation

-You can have an amazing website with stylish and trendy design and breathtaking images, but the success of it will be measured not by the number of “wows” it will bring out.
+You can have an amazing website with a stylish and trendy design and breathtaking images, but the success of it will be measured not by the number of “wows” it will bring out.
 The efficiency is measured simply: by the number of complete purchases.
-If users don’t buy, design means nothing while stakeholders lose their money.
+If users don’t buy, the design means nothing while stakeholders lose their money.
 Clear intuitive navigation plays the premier violin here.
 At every step of interaction, users need to understand clearly plenty of simple things, like:

-- what company or brand they are dealing with
+• what company or brand they are dealing with

-- what page they are at
+• what page they are at

-- where the menu is
+• where the menu is

-- how they can get back to home page or catalog
+• how they can get back to home page or catalog

-- where the search and filters are
+• where the search and filters are

-- how long the page-loading process is going to take
+• how long the page-loading process is going to take

-- how they can see the detailed information about the item
+• how they can see the detailed information about the item

-- how they can pay for the item
+• how they can pay for the item

-- how they can save the items they would like to get back to later
+• how they can save the items they would like to get back to later

-- how they can contact the seller
+• how they can contact the seller

-- how they can see the rating and reviews of previous buyers etc.
+• how can they see the rating and reviews of previous buyers, etc.

 Sales funnel

-- Introduction (Awareness).
+• Introduction (Awareness).
 User gets the initial information about the product, its brand name and nature.
 In other words, the user learns that the product or service exists on the market.

-- Education (Interest).
+• Education (Interest).
 User is provided with more detailed information about the features and benefits of the product or service that can potentially interest them and solve their problems.

-- Evaluation (Analysis).
+• Evaluation (Analysis).
 User gets the chance to compare the offer with its competitors and obtain the information about USPs (Unique Selling Points) of the offered product or service.

-- Purchase.
+• Purchase.
 User makes a decision and takes the ability to make a purchase.
 The sale is done.

-- Retaining (Repeating the experience).
+• Retaining (Repeating the experience).
 User gets the opportunity to leave feedback, obtain additional contacts supporting the offer, subscribes to updates, gets the chance to repeat the purchase easily if desired.

-In terms of e-commerce, sales funnel is supported with a diversity of functions digital products can offer.
+In terms of e-commerce, the sales funnel is supported with a diversity of functions that digital products can offer.
 Awareness of the principles of sales funnel leads to customer-centric, informative and engaging design solutions.
 Sales funnel can be either fully represented on the website or landing page as well as in mobile application or from an outer source, for example, social media taking over the mission of awareness and interest and directing engaged traffic to the platform enabling users to buy.

 Effective presentation of the items

-The layout of the product pages or screens is another core aspect to think over.
+The layout of the product pages or screens is another key consideration.
 On the one hand, it’s advisable not to overload the page with too much information which will overwhelm users and can distract their attention from the major goal – to make the purchase.
 On the other hand, users aren’t ready to go from one page to the other to get different information about the item.
 Therefore, the designer has to take the time for thorough research of the issue and find the right balance of data given on one screen.
 The analysis of the target audience and user testing can give clues to what information is required by the target audience for the specific categories of items or services.

 UI perspective